maaskola/discrover/BUILDING.md

 It will also check if your compiler supports the required features (C++11 and OpenMP support).

 If anything fails at this step please have a look at [CMakeLists.txt](CMakeLists.txt) and see if some of the commented-out statements may help you.
+Note again, that only out-of-source builds are supported, and for this reason it is necessary for you to create a subdirectory, change into it, and run `cmake` from there.
 If difficulties persists, please contact the author of this software.